hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 ### Configuring Replicated Map

-Replicated map can be configured programmatically or declaratively.
+Replicated Map can be configured programmatically or declaratively.

 #### Replicated Map Declarative Configuration

-You can declare your replicated map configuration in the Hazelcast configuration file `hazelcast.xml`.
+You can declare your Replicated Map configuration in the Hazelcast configuration file `hazelcast.xml`.
 Please see the following example.

 ```xml
 <replicatedmap name="default">